 Caseville Blue Sky Theater

 M-53 opened in 1953 and ran until 1988.
+I recall bringing a bunch of friends from college at Michigan State to the Drive-In.
+Only to meet the same bunch friends of we hung with in East Lansing.
 Located just west of town, its 400 spaces drew folks from all over the county.
 Today the site is occupied by DTE Energy Offices.

 Hi-Way Drive-In near Sandusky